Torsion bar suspension: types and features. What is torsion bar suspension

 Disadvantages of torsion bars

-To the disadvantages of the rear torsion beams imported cars can be attributed, perhaps, only the needle bearings in their fastening to the load-bearing elements, which from time to time fail, since it is difficult to protect them from corrosion under the bottom of the body.
-It is pleasant to note that the rear beam of our VAZ 2108, attached to the body through rubber-metal hinges, is devoid of this drawback.
+To the disadvantages of the rear torsion beams imported cars Perhaps only needle bearings in their attachment to load-bearing elements can be attributed, which from time to time fail, since they are difficult to protect from corrosion under the bottom of the body.
+It is pleasant to note that the rear beam of our VAZ 2108, attached to the body through rubber-metal hinges, is free from this drawback.